shivannis/xandr-docs-public/xandr-docs/articles/monetize/edit-seller-defaults.md

 ---
-ttle: Monetize - Edit Seller Defaults
+title: Monetize - Edit Seller Defaults
 description: The artcle helps you to set the eligibility and inventory trust for sellers. ms.date: 10/28/2023
 ---